 Integration of product and crude blending

 Agrawal has discussed the modular components of the product and crude blending systems, which are shown in Figure 4.
-The benefits of crude blending cannot be realized unless it is integrated with other sub-systems for optimization, operational stability, and just-in-time manufacturing.
-These sub-systems can be categorized into two areas, namely, modules for crude quality control integration and modules for product quality control integration.
+The benefits of crude blending cannot be realized unless integrated with other sub-systems for optimization, operational stability, and just-in-time manufacturing.
+These sub-systems can be categorized into modules for crude quality control integration and product quality control integration modules.

-The above sub-systems are integrated only for the quality control of feed to the crude distillation unit and do not account for the optimum operation of the crude distillation unit and product blending optimization.
-Implementation of only crude quality control modules would require the targeted properties of the feed-to-crude unit as manual input to module-III shown in Figure 4.
+The above sub-systems are integrated only for the quality control of feed to the crude distillation unit.
+Therefore, they do not account for the optimum operation of the crude distillation unit and product blending optimization.
+Furthermore, implementation of only crude quality control modules would require the targeted properties of the feed-to-crude unit as manual input to module-III shown in Figure 4.
 Thus, they would achieve only part of the benefits of the overall integration of both crude quality control and product quality control modules.

 For example, target crude feed composition would depend upon the product blend optimization and target qualities of the side-streams of the crude unit.
-Feedback from the product quality control modules not only would compute the targeted crude feed composition but also set the targets for optimum operation of the crude unit.
+Therefore, feedback from the product quality control modules would compute the targeted crude feed composition and set the targets for optimum operation of the crude unit.

 Illustrative commercial crude blender

 Crude blending at various points in the supply chain helps to enhance profits by reducing giveaways.
-Pipeline operators will also blend for viscosity reduction, thus reducing the horsepower required and providing energy cost savings and higher throughput.
+In addition, pipeline operators will also blend for viscosity reduction, thus reducing the horsepower required and providing energy cost savings and higher throughput.

-For generations, this blending has occurred in a tank, but with advances in online analysis systems as well as control systems, the case for an inline blender is stronger because it has several important advantages over tank blending.
+For generations, this blending has occurred in a tank.
+Still, with advances in online analysis systems and control systems, the case for an inline blender is stronger because it has several significant advantages over tank blending.
 For instance:

 - Tanks are expensive to build, and motorized agitators have both operational and maintenance costs associated with them.